 Angel \a-ngel, an-gel\ as a boys' name (also used less generally as girls' name Angel) is pronounced AHN-hail, AIN-jel.
 It is of Greek origin, and the meaning of Angel is "messenger; messenger of God".
 Derived from the Church Latin name Angelus, from Greek "angelos".
 Biblical: name for the spirit creatures sent by God to men as His messengers.
 The original Greek form Angelo is more popular now, as Angel is usually a girl's name.
 Literary: in Thomas Hardy's 1891 novel "Tess of the D'Urbervilles", a major male character is named Angel Clare.
 Both forms are popular in Spanish-speaking countries.
 Jockey Angel Cordero.

 Angel is a very prominent first name for men (#205 out of 1220, Top 17%) and also a very prominent last name for both adults and children (#1704 out of 150436, Top 1%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Angel for boys.
 Angel entered the list in 1900-1909 and reached its peak rank of #31 in the U.S. in the year 2006, and is currently at #67.
 (2014 Birth Statistics)

 Below is a charted comparison of the usage of the boy name Angel and associated names.
 Angelo (#315 a year ago) is the only other popular variation form of Angel (#67 a year ago) listed in the Top 1000.
-This boy name reached the height of its popularity in the year 2005 and is now much less widespread.
+These boy names reached the height of their popularity in the year 2005 (usage of 0.8555%) and are now much less widespread (usage 0.809%, down 5.4%).
 Angelo (#315) and Angel (#67) are two of the more trendy birth names here.
 (2014 Birth Statistics)